YWolfeee/DomainBed/README.md

 This is the implementation of [Towards a Theoretical Framework of Out-of-Distribution Generalization](https://arxiv.org/abs/2106.04496).
-Our code is inherted from [DomainBed](https://github.com/facebookresearch/DomainBed).
+Our code is inherited from [DomainBed](https://github.com/facebookresearch/DomainBed).

 # Dataset